Fire and rescue services

 If you intend to drive in Jordan:

-If you travel in remote desert areas such as Highway 10 (east of Highway 5), take enough food and water in case your vehicle breaks down.
+If you travel in remote desert areas, take enough food and water in case your vehicle breaks down.
 Crime has been known to occur in isolated areas; be careful when speaking to others.

 More information: